Baphomet42/Data-Packs/README.md

     + Changes textures without changing functionality
     + Turrets have 10+ skins
     + Storage Cubes have an old Aperture skin
-    + Vital Apparatus Vent toggles black effect when looking into the vent
-        + Hiding the effect allows custom builds extending the vent
     + Various other equipment types have skin options too
 + *Select Tool*
     + Select a piece of equipment to modify it and access additional settings